 The English language is spoken all over the world.
-It’s not only a language that counts for fluency, but correct grammar, subject, and verb agreement are also its key aspects.
+It’s not only a language that counts for fluency; correct grammar and subject and verb agreement are also key aspects.

 Many words have contrasting meanings and distinctive usage.
-Adverbs when combined with an adverb help us understand the meaning better.
+Adverbs help us understand the meaning better when combined with an adverb.

-The word “Used” is a part of various sentences that we make use of in our daily lives.
+The word “Used” is a part of daily sentences.
 It’s accompanied by “for” and “to”.

-Today, I’ll be setting apart both of those words; “Used to” and “Used for”.
-We’ll look forward to the variations as well as the similarities between their grammar and usage in the English language.
+Today, I’ll set apart both words; “Used to” and “Used for”.
+We’ll look forward to the variations and the similarities between their grammar and usage in the English language.

-“Used to” refers to being a world where the same choices are made over and over again.
+“Used to” refers to a world where the same choices are made repeatedly.
 On the other hand, “used for” is a series of uses for the same commodity.

 For example, I used to run (when used in front of a verb).

-These were some of the superficial differences, but we’ll be having a deeper look into it.
-You’ll be able to get to the most accurate and proficient one between the two by the end of this article.
+These were some superficial differences, but we’ll look deeper into it.
+By the end of this article, you’ll be able to get to the most accurate and proficient one between the two.

 So, let’s get to it right away.